mlresearch/v178/_posts/2022-09-01-open-problem-blanc22a.md

 ---
 title: 'Open Problem: Properly learning decision trees in polynomial time?'
-abstract: "The authors recently gave an almost-polynomial time membership query algorithm for properly learning decision trees under the uniform distribution~\citep{BLQT21}.
-The previous fastest algorithm for this problem ran in quasipolynomial time, a consequence of \cite{EH89}'s classic algorithm for the distribution-free setting.
-In this article we highlight the natural open problem of obtaining a polynomial-time algorithm, discuss possible avenues towards obtaining it, and state intermediate milestones that we believe are of independent interest."
+abstract: 'The authors recently gave an almost-polynomial time membership query algorithm for properly learning decision trees under the uniform distribution~\citep{BLQT21}.
+The previous fastest algorithm for this problem ran in quasipolynomial time, a consequence of \cite{EH89}\'s classic algorithm for the distribution-free setting.
+In this article we highlight the natural open problem of obtaining a polynomial-time algorithm, discuss possible avenues towards obtaining it, and state intermediate milestones that we believe are of independent interest.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR